A 3rd NYPD member dies of coronavirus after hundreds of officers test positive - Local News 8

 New York City police lost its first detective to Covid-19, marking the third NYPD death to the disease that has afflicted the department.

-Detective Cedric Dickson, a 23-year veteran, worked in the 32nd Precinct in Harlem, NYPD Commissioner Dermot Shea said.
+Detective Cedric Dixon, a 23-year veteran, worked in the 32nd Precinct in Harlem, NYPD Commissioner Dermot Shea said.

 “May we never forget the sacrifice of those workers who put themselves in harm’s way to keep you and your family safe,” the police chief said.

-Note: Correction: A previous version of this story misspelled the name of Detective Cedric Dixon.
-The name has been corrected.